LinusBwana/alx_travel_app_0x02/alx_travel_app/README.md

 - **Property**: Rental listings with host, location, price in KES, and details
 - **Booking**: Reservations with dates, pricing, and status tracking
 - **Review**: User reviews with ratings (1-5 stars) and comments
+- **Payment**: Payment records linked to bookings with Chapa integration

 ## Quick Start